wing5wong/artisan-whs-static/source/_events/2023-07-16_year-13-prizegiving-tbc.md

 On this day, school begins at 10.05am – the start of period 2 - for students in Years 9, 10, 11, and 12.

+Buses will run at the usual time and the Library Homework Centre will be open till 4.30pm.